By Janice Harris

 Ron said each design depends on the client and the particular project, noting that many of their high-profile clients are looking for something they don’t see every day.
-This freedom naturally gives Ron and Jamie creative liberties and the opportunity to design without adhering to “cookie-cutter standards.”
+This freedom naturally gives Ron and Jaime creative liberties and the opportunity to design without adhering to “cookie-cutter standards.”

-Jamie took it one step further, adding that a lot of their unique designs are influenced by the bygone era of Los Angeles.
+Jaime took it one step further, adding that a lot of their unique designs are influenced by the bygone era of Los Angeles.

 “Regency is a part of our heritage,” she said.
 “We carry the torch for luxury and Southern California-inspired design.”

 Christopher describes the designs coming out of Woodson & Rummerfield’s House of Design as “comfortable glam.”